isochronous/backbone.babysitter/readme.md

 container.apply("doStuff", [1, 2]);
 ```

-If any given view within the container does not have the method specified, it
-will not be called on that view.
+If any given view within the container does not have the method specified, itwill not be called on that view.
 No errors will be thrown in this situation.

 ### Get The Number Of Stored Views

-To get the number of stored views, call the `container.length`
-attribute.
-This attribute is updated any time a view is added or
+To get the number of stored views, call the `container.length` attribute.
+This attribute is updated any time a view is added or removed.
-removed.

 ```js
 var container = new Backbone.ChildViewContainer();